Mar 3, 2018

 We don’t attract what we want, we attract what we are.

-If you consistently find yourself in relationships with people who are emotionally unavailable, the harsh (but highly likely) truth is that you yourself are emotionally unavailable as well, and you’ve simply matched with yet another person who mirrors you in that way.
+If you consistently find yourself in relationships with people who are emotionally unavailable, the harsh (but highly likely) truth is that you yourself may be emotionally unavailable as well, and you’ve simply matched with yet another person who mirrors you in that way.

 Maybe you’re still healing from a broken relationship or marriage and you secretly don’t want to get close to anyone.
 Maybe you’ve been repeatedly cheated on in the past and you have a baseline level of distrust of every person that you date.
 Maybe you still carry toxic shame about yourself because of a challenging childhood.